Free Auto Insurance Comparison

 Companies like Mid-Century Insurance Company narrow the gap significantly, only charging teen male drivers about $270 more in annual premiums than teen female drivers.

 The older the driver age group is, the less disparity there typically is between what auto insurance companies charge male vs. female drivers.
 For example, American Family charges 35-year-old male and female drivers the exact same amount in yearly premiums.

 However, if you look at the rate difference for married 35-year-old male drivers vs. single 17-year-old male drivers, you’ll see that Allstate charges the latter almost $5,800 more in annual rates!

-The data reveals that car insurance companies can and often do factor your marital status into the equation when assessing your annual premiums.
+The data reveals that auto insurance companies can affect marital status into the equation when assessing your annual premiums.
 The idea is that married drivers are more established and stable, thereby increasing the possibility that they adhere to safe driving habits and will present far less risk to insure.

 Rank by Demographic and Insurance Carrier